Jin and I agreed that It would have been easy to slap a few roses on her and be done with it; but we wanted something more meaningful.

 (below) slide-show of Jin's four-hour transformation into the Dandelion:

-my collaborations gallery, here at jenraven.com.
+my forward motion gallery, here at jenraven.com.